abhijeetknayak/Machine-Learning/CS-231N/Readme.md

          A big difference between Train and Val accuracy(Overfitting) - Increase Regularization; Small difference - Model saturated.
 Increase model capacity.
          Monitor loss curves for information about the learning rate effectiveness.

-**Lecture 7 : Optimization Algorithms**
+**Lecture 7 : Optimization Algorithms** <br>
   A Number of optimization methods are defined.
 The simplest one among these is the Stochastic Gradient descent.
 Although its a good way to optimize the parameters of your model, the algorithm has its own drawbacks, which leads to inefficient optimization.
-These are :
+These are : <br>
       1. If the sensitivity of the parameters are different along different directions, it results in sub-optimal optimization(zig-zag) instead of going directly along the direction of highest gradient descent.
       2. Stochasticity introduces its own problems, where in the mini-batch that is used to update the parameters in an iteration might lead to noisy gradients, thereby resulting in a wrong update.
 The updates, thereby, are jittery.
       3. Sub-optimal minima or Saddle points may be reached by the function.
 In regions around these saddle points, the gradients are close to zero, which would reduce the rate of update and inturn, increase the training time.

-  Inorder to resolve these issues with the optimization algorithm, a number of other techniques are defined :
+  Inorder to resolve these issues with the optimization algorithm, a number of other techniques are defined : <br>
       1. **SGD with Momentum** : This is similar to the SGD but parameters are updated, not using the gradient, but with a velocity value.
 This 'velocity' value is defined by using the gradient.
         Formula
       2. **AdaGrad Optimizer** :